 - Trim the root ends from the scallions; thinly slice the scallions on the diagonal, keeping the white and green parts separate.
 Set aside the green parts for garnish.

-In a medium bowl, add the cucumber and season generously with salt.
+In a medium bowl, combine the cucumber with as much shichimi togarashi as you like and season generously with salt.
 Let stand, stirring occasionally, until the cucumber is slightly softened, 10 to 12 minutes.

-In another medium bowl, combine the seafood, lemon juice, sesame-ginger marinade base, and white parts of the scallions and season generously to taste with salt and pepper.
+In another medium bowl, combine the seafood, lemon juice, half the sesame-ginger marinade base, and white parts of the scallions and season generously to taste with salt and pepper (set aside the remaining marinade for serving).
 Let stand, stirring occasionally, until the flavors combine, 10 to 12 minutes.

 Transfer the rice to individual bowls and top with the cucumber, seafood, carrots, and nori strips.
-Garnish the seafood with the sesame seeds and green parts of the scallions and serve with the lemon wedges.
+Garnish the seafood with the sesame seeds and green parts of the scallions and serve with the lemon wedges and remaining marinade.

 - Measure the water for the rice.